MicrosoftDocs/cpp-docs/docs/ide/read-and-understand-code-cpp.md

 ![Screenshot showing the Quick Info tooltip in Visual Studio 2017.](../ide/media/quick-info.png "Quick Info")

-If there is an error in your code, you can hover over it and **Quick Info** will display the error message.
+If there's an error in your code, you can hover over it, and **Quick Info** will display the error message.
 You can also find the error message in the **Error List** window.

 ![Screenshot of the Quick Info tooltip showing the error associated with a code squiggle.](../ide/media/quickinfo-on-error.png "Quick Info on error")

 ::: moniker-end

-When you call a function, **Parameter Info** shows the types of parameters and the order in which they are expected.
+When you call a function, **Parameter Info** shows the types of parameters and the order in which they're expected.

 ![Screenshot of parameter info showing the parameters for the function resize on vector v.
 The parameter info is: const size_t _Newsize, const int & _Val.](../ide/media/parameter-info.png)